-2.1 - ON-TRACK FOR 2025 отіѕ Engage with community members in planning for at least two High Injury Network corridors every year for construction in future years, using the Vision Zero Capital Plan as a prioritization tool Planning work initiated on Great Streets PHL with multiple community meetings held to guide concept development on each of seven corridors.
+Engage with community members in planning for at least two High Injury Network corridors every year for construction in future years, using the Vision Zero Capital Plan as a prioritization tool OTIS underway with the consultant selected and work advancing.
+Expected completion in FY24.

+Planning work initiated on Great Streets PHL with multiple community meetings held to guide concept development on each of seven corridors.